Manneken Pis: Costumes and wardrobe

-Although the proliferation of costumes is of 20th-century origin, the occasional use of costumes dates back almost to the date of casting.
-The oldest evidence of the tradition of dressing Manneken Pis dates back to 1615; during the Ommegang of Brussels organised that year in honour of Archduchess Isabella, sovereign of the Spanish Netherlands, Manneken Pis was dressed in a shepherd's costume.
-He received his first costume on 1 May 1698 from the Governor of the Austrian Netherlands, Maximilian II Emanuel of Bavaria, on the occasion of the festivities of one of the Guilds of Brussels.
-The oldest costume on display in the City Museum, the gentleman's gown offered by King Louis XV, is also of 17th-century origin.
+Although the proliferation of costumes is of 20th-century origin, their occasional use dates back almost to the date of casting.
+The oldest evidence of the tradition of dressing Manneken Pis dates from 1615; during the Ommegang of Brussels organised that year in honour of Archduchess Isabella, sovereign of the Spanish Netherlands, Manneken Pis was dressed in a shepherd's costume.
+He received his first costume on 1 May 1698 from the Governor of the Austrian Netherlands, Maximilian II Emanuel of Bavaria, during the festivities of one of the Guilds of Brussels.
+The oldest costume on display in the City Museum, the gentleman's gown offered by King Louis XV, is of 18th-century origin.
 In 1756, an inventory indicates that Manneken Pis had five complete costumes.
 From 1918 to 1940, he was offered some thirty costumes.
 But it was especially after 1945 that the movement took on an exceptional dimension; he had more than 400 costumes in 1994, more than 750 in 2005, and more than 950 in 2016.
+In 2018, Manneken Pis received his 1000th costume, created by fashion designer Jean-Paul Lespagnard.

 The costume change on the figure is a colourful ceremony, often accompanied by brass band music.
 Many costumes represent the national dress of nations whose citizens come to Brussels as tourists; others are the uniforms of assorted trades, professions, associations, and branches of the civil and military services.
 As well as historical clothing, the wardrobe also contains modern costumes, such as ones of Dracula, Mickey Mouse and Santa Claus.
 In the past, the costume was cut without a cutting pattern.
 The sleeves were padded with cotton wool and ended with gloves.
 It is only since 1945 that a pattern allowed the making of more fitted costumes.